-How was my wound closed?
+How was the wound closed?

-Can I get the wound wet?
+Can the wound get wet?

 The wound needs to be kept dry for at least 24 hours (one day) or longer.
-After this period of time, you may take a brief shower.
+After this period of time, the patient may take a brief shower.
 Pat the wound dry with a clean towel and apply the dressing as instructed.
 Do not swim, take a bath or soak the wound until the stitches are removed.

 - Clean the wound gently with soap and water at least once a day until the stitches are removed.
 If the wound is in an area that is likely to get dirty, a clean Band-Aid or dressing may be worn over the wound.
 Take the Band-Aid or dressing off when there is no drainage so the wound can air dry.
 Change the dressing at least once each day, or more often if it gets wet or dirty.

 - Do not use any creams, lotions or gels unless the doctor says it’s okay.